minkymorgan/bytefreq-awk/README.md

-    awk - as available as standard in MacOS gawk - the GNU version of AWK, available for every 'nix system you can imagine. goawk - the implementation of AWK in the language go mawk - a highly performance version of awk, optimised for speed
+    awk - as available as standard in MacOS gawk - the GNU version of AWK, available for every 'nix system you can imagine. goawk - the implementation of AWK in the language go mawk - a high performance version of awk, optimised for speed

 The test scripts can be used to run a performance test on a large file.
 The results I got using the companies house dataset on my mac was: